tensorbase/tensorbase/README.md

 ## What is TensorBase
-TensorBase is a modern engineering effort for building a high performance and cost-effective bigdata analytics infrastructure in an open source culture.
+TensorBase is a modern engineering effort for building a high performance and cost-effective bigdata warehouse in an open source culture.

 ## Status